kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## Communication Patterns

 Control systems follow a specific communication discipline.
-The field-devices (sensors and actuators) are always controlled, i.e., interact with the system through controllers in the following manner:-
+The field devices (sensors and actuators) are always controlled, i.e., interact with the system through controllers in the following manner:-